The early evolution of magnetar rotation -- II. Rapidly rotating magnetars: Implications for Gamma-Ray Bursts and Super Luminous Supernovae: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for useful comments and suggestions that helped us to improve this paper.
+We thank Brian Metzger for useful comments on this paper.
 We thank Yan-Fei Jiang, Zhaohuan Zhu, Jim Stone, Kengo Tomida, and Adam Finley for helpful discussions.
 TAT thanks Asif ud-Doula, Brian Metzger, Phil Chang, Niccol\'o Bucciantini, and Eliot Quataert for discussions and collaboration on this and related topics.
 TP, TAT, and MJR are supported in part by NASA grant 80NSSC20K0531.
 MC acknowledges support from the U.~S.\ National Science Foundation (NSF) under Grants AST-1714267 and PHY-1804048 (the latter via the Max-Planck/Princeton Center (MPPC) for Plasma Physics).
 We have run our simulations on the Ohio supercomputer \citep{OhioSupercomputerCenter1987}.
 Parts of the results in this work make use of the colormaps in the CMasher package \citep{CMasher}.